-I research and teach entrepreneurial processes in creating and developing extremely challenged enterprises.
+I research and teach entrepreneurial processes in designing & developing extremely challenged enterprises.
 An important social example of these enterprises is “disabled ventures”, which are formed by physically or mentally impaired entrepreneurs to exploit social and commercial opportunities that arise from their disabilities.
-I research how disabled entrepreneurs create and develop successful social & commercial ventures based on their ideas, leadership, adaptability, and enterprise.
+I research how disabled entrepreneurs design & develop successful social & commercial ventures based on their ideas, leadership, adaptability, & enterprise.

 My current research explores comparative processes of opportunity formation among visually impaired entrepreneurs (who are registered as blind people) in the USA, UK, and European Union.
 This research focuses on improving the daily lives of physically impaired people.
-I seek to do so by disseminating knowledge of diverse ways in which “disabled” people draw on their visible and invisible disabilities as powerful resources to overcome economic & social barriers that they face in our sighted and able-bodied world.
+I seek to do so by disseminating knowledge of diverse ways in which “disabled” people draw on their visible & invisible disabilities as powerful resources to overcome economic & social barriers of our sighted & able-bodied world.

 A crucial outcome of my disabled research is for businesses, social organizations, entrepreneurs, and students to understand how they may launch successful ventures without having to endure the typical experience of failure when they first bring new ideas to the market.
 In our world that disabled entrepreneurs share, they have much less room for failure- because of their disabilities- than many other entrepreneurs.
 How then can non-disabled entrepreneurs learn from disabled entrepreneurs & cut out our failures?
 Impossible?
 One of my first lessons is how disabled entrepreneurs have to cut out failure in order to survive.
 Moreover, I explain how visually-impaired entrepreneurs have created a series of successful ventures because of their disabilities [See “Disabled” Entrepreneurs Section],

 A further example of my interest in challenged enterprises is in my continuing research of long-lived businesses that were formed out of extreme social and economic challenges faced by their founding families.
 Most of the family businesses that I have written about remain owned and/or controlled by their founding families.
 My interest here is in understanding the persistence of family control in long-lived businesses that no longer face the extreme challenges of their founders.

 This website has two, equal purposes: